SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 You must be a project administrator to add data attribute inputs to tasks.
 :::

 The Comprehensive Specimen Digitization task and related tasks provide a shortcut for adding data attribute values to a specimen.
-The first time you use the task you'll see the following in the `Attributes` panel:
+By default you'll see the following in the `Attributes` panel:

 #left[Attributes panel with a link to 'Select visible attributes'](https://sfg.taxonworks.org/s/q1hnjw)